tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-17-trends-2017-swagger-all-the-way.md

 But the BIG NEWS is that the top 3 posts are all related to Swagger.
 In fact, that [Swagger tutorial](http://idratherbewriting.com/pubapis_swagger/) is driving a steady stream of visitors to my site.
 Yes, you're reading that right.
 That article brought 104,000 page views in 2016, which is more views than my homepage (the "/") gets.

+If you search for "Swagger tutorial," it's in the top 3 results.
+I find this odd, because it's not even a very good tutorial!

-This tells me at least three things:
+This tells me several things:

 * The [documentation for Swagger](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) is really bad, so people are looking elsewhere for information.
 * Swagger is a hot trend that people are hungrily searching for information about.
-* I should probably fine tune the hell out of that page.
+* I should probably fine tune the heck out of that page.
+* People searching on the web often include "tutorial" in what they're searching for.

 {{site.data.alerts.tip}}If you want a tip about a book topic, writing a user guide for Swagger that reads like documentation rather than a spec!{{site.data.alerts.end}}